surveyjs/survey-library/docs/manage-default-themes-and-styles.md

 Survey.StylesManager.applyTheme("bootstrapmaterial");
 ```

 Bootstrap theme customization in code has also changed.
-Objects that specify applied CSS classes have been moved to the separate module/script.
+Objects that specify applied CSS classes have been moved to the integration modules/scripts mentioned above.

 **Previously:**